objektwerks/pwa.pool/README.md

 jsEnv
 -----
 >Using ( libraryDependencies += "org.scala-js" %% "scalajs-env-jsdom-nodejs" % "1.1.0" ) in plugins.sbt
->provides access to a NodeJs environment ( github.com/scala-js/scala-js-env-jsdom-nodejs ).
-Yet
+>provides access to a NodeJs environment ( github.com/scala-js/scala-js-env-jsdom-nodejs ) for testing.
->the following jsEnv shortcomings exist:
+>Yet the following jsEnv shortcomings exist:
 1. NodeJs - Window object not supported.
 2. NodeJs and Jsdom - Window object supported.
 IndexedDB not supported.
 Other Windows libraries likely not supported.
 3. PhantomJS - Throws exception.
 Advanced configuration not available.